^

 Overdose

-Signs of a journalist overdose:
+Signs of a Journalist overdose:

 • depression of the respiratory center;

-• apathy, lowering of pressure and temperature;
+• apathy, decreased blood pressure and temperature;

-• narrowing of the pupils;
+• constriction of the pupils;

-• disorders of cardiac activity;
+• cardiac disorders;

 Interactions with other drugs